ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 - Numbers evaluate to
 themselves (so a program just consisting of `Number(5)` should evaluate to the integer `5`).
-- Primitive expressions perform addition or subtraction by one on their argument.
+- Unary operator expressions perform addition or subtraction by one on their argument.
 If the result wouldn't fit in an `i32`, the program can have any behavior (e.g. overflow with `add1` or underflow with `sub1`).
 - Binary operator expressions evaluate their arguments and combine them